utra-robosoccer/frasa/README.md

 pip install -e .
 ```

-Please note that the RL Baselines3 Zoo create a conflict on the gymnasium module version with the frasa-env.
-The correct version of gymnasium to use is 0.29.1, which should be the one installed if you follow the instructions above.

 ### Issue with MuJoCo using Wayland

 If you are using Wayland (instead of X11), you may encounter issues with the MuJoCo viewer,